Listen to recordings of a selection of our past keynotes, panels and public conversations below.

 - Symposium: Actors and Employability, Birkbeck & Drama UK (July 2013): A panel of performing arts specialists gathered at a symposium held at Birkbeck, University of London to discuss the findings of research conducted by Drama UK, and the reality of the UK’s drama students’ employment prospects.
 Listen here.

 - Writing for a Shakespearean Stage: New plays for the Globe (May 2014): For the past seventeen years, the reconstructed Shakespeare’s Globe has played host to many productions of plays originally written for Elizabethan and Jacobean theatres.
 But what is the Globe like as a space for the presentation of new writing?
 How do playwrights approach the task of writing new plays for this distinctive stage?
-This panel discussion formed part of Birkbeck Arts Week 2014.
-Listen here
+This panel discussion was part of Birkbeck Arts Week 2014.
+Listen here.

 - Theatre Conversation: Worlds Elsewhere (May 2015): We marked the paperback launch of Worlds Elsewhere (Bodley Head, 2015), the critically celebrated book on Shakespeare as a global phenomenon by Centre Fellow Andrew Dickson.
 Andrew discussed how Shakespeare’s plays have been reimagined in performance all over the world with early modern theatre scholar Sabine Schülting (Freie Universität Berlin).
 Listen here.

 — Keynote dialogue between Alan Read and David Slater